oplS17projects/Image-To-Sketch-Posterizing/CHUONG_VU.md

 ## 2. Convert to single list which each value in the list is represented for a pixel in 24 bits binary

 By using the recursion function.
 I read RGB in the PixelsList.
-Passed it to join-value function which is used to convert to a 24 bits integer.
+Passed it to join-value function which is used to convert to a 24 bits binary.
+I used the recursive interative process method that I learned from OPL class.
+This method take O(N) time to read 4 elements at time, convert and store it back to single list which take the space complexity is O(N/4).

 ```racket
 ;; This function read red/green/blue from PixelsList, then convert it to 24bits binays